Diamonds in the Ruff

 Throw away the dog bowl.

 What DOES your dog like?
+Be creative!
 Having a wide variety of rewards that get your dog's excitement about learning buzzing can range from food, toys, games, petting, praise, even getting to jump on you, etc., etc. Having a variety of ways to surprise your dog with bonuses for great work is essential to having a dog who finds working with you fun.
 When working in a group class and when first introducing new skills and for building strong and reliable behaviors, a high rate of reinforcement - fast installments, one after another - are the most effective reinforcement.
 High value food rewards fill this bill best.
 So, how do we get them amped up about eating?

 THINK OUTSIDE THE BOX.